BY LAWS OF NORTHAMPTON CYCLING CLUB, INC.

 ARTICLE NO. 12 – PERSONAL LIABILITY

-Every Director and every Officer of the Membership and his heirs, executors, administrators and other legal personal representatives shall, from time to time and at all times, be indemnified and saved harmless by the Membership from and against:
+Every Director and every Officer of the Membership and their heirs, executors, administrators and other legal personal representatives shall, from time to time and at all times, be indemnified and saved harmless by the Membership from and against:

 The Membership may purchase and maintain such insurance for the benefit of its Directors and Officers as the Board may from time to time determine.